 What is voluntourism?

 Voluntourism is, in essence, traveling with a purpose.
 The term isn’t that much used here in the Philippines, where “outreach” is much more common.
-As said above, Hali and I are part of a group called Alon ng Pag-asa, and we’re a small community of local backpackers that organizes outreach events in different provinces in the Philippines.
+As said above, Hali and I are part of a group called Alon ng Pag-asa.
+It’s a small community of local backpackers that organizes outreach events in different provinces in the Philippines.
+For about 2 years, we’d been blogging about our trips here (specifically, in Jomalig Island in Quezon Province, Matnog in Sorsogon and del Carmen in Siargao).

 Currently, we do this once every quarter.
 We spent half a day with an outreach program where we give school supplies and whatever it is that the community or school needs and then spend the rest of our itinerary touring.